kuro39/asacoin/README.md

 ASA　is undisclosed community driven project.
 The token has been created by Kurochan_39.
 It has limited utility within undisclosed community.
 It is upto community members if we will expand it globally.
 Now door is opened.
-Let's go to the MOON togather!
+Let's go to the MOON together!

 current utility of coin is;